networknext/next/docs/source/simple_client_example.rst

 	    return 1;
     }

+In this case we bind the client to any IPv4 address and port zero, so the system selects a port to use.

-Open a session between the client and the server:
+Next, open a session between the client and the server:

 .. code-block:: c++